 However, unlike some crossover rivals, the rear seats don’t slide and there’s no clever folding modulation.
 But even though they don’t fold fully flat you get 1,367 litres of luggage space if you load to the roof with the seats down.
 Higher trim models come with handy features like a reversing camera, navigation and Bluetooth.

 More expensive models come with lots of standard kit and every Soul benefits from Kia’s industry leading seven-year warranty.
-If significantly reduced running costs is what you’re after, Kia will be bringing an all-electric version of the Soul the UK later this year.
+If significantly reduced running costs is what you’re after, Kia will be bringing an all-electric version of the Soul to the UK in late 2014.